ZoneZero

 ZoneZero is a website dedicated to photography, founded in 1994 by Mexican photographer Pedro Meyer.

-It first appeared online when the internet became a public resource, making it the oldest still standing and growing website dedicated to photography.
+It first appeared online when the internet became a public resource, making it the oldest still-standing and growing website dedicated to photography.
 Robert Hirsch has referred to it as a "top-notch" photographic site.

-The site is bilingual English and Spanish and free of charge.
+The site is bilingual in English and Spanish and free of charge.
 It has a curated gallery space with portfolios and slide shows of featured photographers.
 Anyone meeting certain requirements can submit up to five images to the portfolio.
 The site also includes a magazine, a monthly editorial written by foundation staff and the founder, moblogs, e-books for download, and a forum.